mmarquez76/AstrologyClock/README.md

 Displays the time, moon phase, and current planetary positions in the zodiac, with additional optional indicators for the outer planets, major angles, lunar points, and part of fortune.

+Positions are displayed with the x-axis as the horizon, with the ascendant degree on the left.

 Uses Astro font type by Cosmorama, as well as the Moshier Ephemeris JS fork by @0xStarcat

     git clone git@github.com:mtaylor76/AstrologyClock.git